aethernet/gomapper/readme.md

 ### Debug
 - mapping position has to be multiplied by 10 to work (why ?!)
-- when doing multi-universe, colors are shifting (probably an offset by 1 byte issue)

 ### Controls
 - [Space] - toggle view between Rendering and Mapping Shader